plan4hub/yoda/docs/MANUAL.md

 It is possible to filter for events assigned to a given GitHub login.
 If more than one person is assigned to a task, the estimates are divided evenly.

-URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, notcodefreeze, milestone, additionaldata, trendline, assignee.
+URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, notcodefreeze, milestone, additionaldata, trendline, assignee, capacity.

+*Note*: If the capacity argument is supplied, any capacity values from the milestone(s) are ignored.

 *Note*: startdate, duedate, capacity are taken from milestone/projects respectively.